 - Soak cashews in a hot water for 20 to 30 minutes.
 When the cashews are soaking, you can prep the other ingredients like chopping tomatoes, preparing ginger-garlic paste, slicing paneer etc.

-- Then drain and add the soaked cashews in a blender or grinder.
+- Then drain and add the soaked cashews in a blender or mixer-grinder.

-- Add 2 to 3 tablespoons water and grind to a smooth paste without any tiny bits or pieces of cashews.
+- Add 2 to 3 tablespoons water and blend to a smooth paste without any tiny bits or pieces of cashews.